Greenmount (WA)

 In terms of cultural diversity, Greenmount records figures broadly comparable to the national average, as found in AreaSearch's assessment of a number of language and cultural background related metrics

-Greenmount's population was found to be roughly aligned with the wider region in terms of cultural diversity, with 85.9% being citizens, 77.2% born in Australia, and 92.8% speaking English only at home.
-Christianity was the main religion in Greenmount, comprising 46.1% of its population.
-However, Buddhism showed an overrepresentation, making up 1.2% compared to the regional average of 2.7%.
+Greenmount was found to be roughly in line with the wider region's average in terms of cultural diversity, with 85.9% of its population being citizens, 77.2% born in Australia, and 92.8% speaking English only at home.
+The main religion in Greenmount was found to be Christianity, which makes up 46.1% of people in Greenmount.
+However, the most apparent overrepresentation was in Buddhism, which comprises 1.2% of the population, compared to 2.7% across Greater Perth.

 Frequently Asked Questions - Diversity